Why use an external antenna?

 - Place the router and a smaller external antenna such as the Peplink Mobility 42G Combo LTE/Wi-Fi/GPS Antenna in an unused satellite or TV antenna dome enclosure.
 Bring power up to the dome and lead an ethernet cable down to the cabin where you can install a dedicated access point.

-- Go with the Peplink MAX HD1 Dome LTE Router which is a Power-over-Ethernet (PoE) Cat-18 LTE-A modem inside a 4x4 cellular antenna dome or even the new Peplink MAX HD1 Dome Pro Router with a 5G router and Wi-Fi antennas.
+- Go with the Peplink MAX HD1 Dome Pro Router with a 5G router which uses Power-over-Ethernet (PoE), 4x4 cellular antennas and Wi-Fi antennas in a single dome.
 Install your SIM cards in the dome or use the optional Peplink SIM Injector Mini and bring a single ethernet cable down to a PoE inserter and your access point in the cabin.

 - Build your own dome using the new Poynting EPNT-1 Omni-Directional Combo Antenna with Enclosure with your router of choice inside.
 This unique product has four cellular and two Wi-Fi antennas built into a waterproof enclosure and there is room in the enclosure to install your router.
 By only needing cables that are a few inches long, you get the full benefit of the high-gain antennas with virtually no antenna cable loss.
 We even have a solution for converting your router into a PoE powered device.
 Plus with the Wi-Fi antennas, this is a fantastic solution for enhanced Wi-Fi WAN connectivity.
 See our article here for how to build out this solution.